betajaen/dx8/Documentation/CPU16/Instructions.md

 `jsr `

-Push `(Program Counter + 4)` to the PC Stack, and then to Set the PC the given address
+Push the next instruction address on to the PC Stack, and then set the Program Counter to the given address